MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_azure_policy.md

 ## Instructions

-#### Demo Part 1: Create a policy to require a tag on a resourge group (shows steps to create a policy from a template)
+#### Demo Part 1: Create a policy to require a tag on a resource group (shows steps to create a policy from a template)

 1. Open Microsoft Edge.
 In the address bar enter **portal.microsoft.com**.